-- R608.106 A Firm or a Network Firm shall not act in an advocacy role for an Audit Client that is not a Public Interest Entity in resolving a dispute or litigation before a tribunal or court when the amounts involved are material to the Financial Statements on which the Firm will express an Opinion. - 608.106 A1 Examples of actions that might be safeguards to address a self-review or advocacy threat created when acting in an advocacy role for an Audit Client that is not a Public Interest Entity when the amounts involved are not material to the Financial Statements on which the Firm will express an Opinion include: - Using professionals who are not Audit Team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or the service performed.
+- R608.10 A Firm or a Network Firm shall not act in an advocacy role for an Audit Client that is not a Public Interest Entity in resolving a dispute or litigation before a tribunal or court when the amounts involved are material to the Financial Statements on which the Firm will express an Opinion. - 608.10 A1 Examples of actions that might be safeguards to address a self-review or advocacy threat created when acting in an advocacy role for an Audit Client that is not a Public Interest Entity include: - Using professionals who are not Audit Team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or the service performed.